Ed Session Proposals

 Deadlines to Submit:

-- NACA Savannah: July 24
+- NACA Winston-Salem: July 30

-- NACA Hartford: Aug.
-7
+- NACA Hartford: August 27

 Components of an Education Session Proposal

-Title: Give your ed session a title.
+- Give your ed session a title.
 While it is nice to have a catchy title, it is also important that the title reflects what the session is about.
 Try to limit the number of words in your title.

-Target Audience: Choose ONE of the following audiences:
+- Target Audience (Choose ONE of the following audiences)

 - Undergraduate Students